Flexible Differentiable Optimization via Model Transformations: Differentiating Convex Optimization Problems

-Differentiable optimization in its generic form entails computing the derivative of the output $x^* \in \argmin_{x} \mathcal{P}$ with respect to all parameters, i.e., computing the Jacobian matrix:

-Instead of the Jacobian matrix of the \emph{solution map}, $\psi(\theta) = x^*$, we often reason on the the derivative of the solution map as a linear map denoted as $D \psi(\theta)$, with adjoint $D^T \psi(x)$.
-In general, the solution map is not smooth, it is even a set-valued map and not a simple function from parameters to solution.
-Some lines of work have investigated non-smooth automatic (sub)differentiation and the behaviour of automatic differentiation in the non-smooth case \cite{kakade2018provably,bolte2020mathematical}.
-However, in most cases in differentiable programming, a heuristic quantity is computed when the limit of the directional derivative is ill-defined\footnote{See the ChainRules.jl recommendations \url{https://juliadiff.org/ChainRulesCore.jl/v1.14/maths/nondiff_points.html}, accessed April 2022}.
-The recent survey \cite{kotary2021end} on learning with constrained optimization offers a review of $\partial \mathcal{O}$ techniques.
-We briefly go over the lines of work that are closest to the methods implemented in \texttt{DiffOpt.jl}.

-A part of the recent work on $\partial \mathcal{O}$ has focused on specific optimization problems.
-In \cite{blondel_fast_2020}, the authors consider a differentiable optimization method for sorting and ranking problems.
-In \cite{berthet_learning_2020}, the differentiation of the solution to a generic convex optimization problem with respect to a linear objective is considered.
-When the feasible set is a polytope, the issue of a Jacobian matrix being zero almost everywhere arises similarly to the ranking problem from \cite{blondel_fast_2020}.
-The approach followed is that of perturbed optimization, considering the input cost vector as a random variable centered around a nominal value.
-This allows sampling the output solution and Jacobian matrix from input cost vectors generated from the distribution, yielding unbiased estimators for both while only requiring access to a linear minimization oracle i.e.\ duality information is not required.

-For differentiation with respect to arbitrary problem parameters, two main methods have recently appeared in the literature.
-The first method, from \cite{amos_optnet_2019}, can be applied to convex quadratic optimization problems while the second, from \cite{agrawal_differentiating_2020}, is applied to conic optimization problems.
-Both methods are based on rewriting necessary optimality conditions for the optimization problem as a system of non-linear equations and then applying the Implicit Function Theorem \cite{dontchev2009implicit}.
+We focus now on the theoretical background of the two methods implemented in \texttt{DiffOpt.jl}.
+First, we detail the convex quadratic optimization case \citep{amos_optnet_2019}, and, in the sequence, we explain the conic optimization case \citep{agrawal_differentiating_2020}.
+Both methods are based on rewriting necessary optimality conditions for the optimization problem as a system of nonlinear equations that will locally define the primal-dual solution as an implicit function and then apply the Implicit Function Theorem, IFT, \citep[Theorem 1B.1, page 17]{dontchev2009implicit}, to obtain the derivative of such implicit function.
+This is in line with early methods from \citet{fiacco1990nonlinear}.
+We highlight that other versions of the IFT can be used if required.